nitish81299/spdx-pdf-html-template/README.md

 # spdx-pdf-template
-This is a template for the spdx specifications in the markdown format and will generate cover-page, header, footer and the table of contents for the pdf version of the specifications.
+This is a template for the SPDX specifications in the markdown format and will generate the PDF version as well as the HTML version of the specifications with cover-page, header, footer and the table of contents.

 ### Clone the spdx-spec repository